Creation of Smart Green Infrastructure, for university community

 ‘Shade-amenity’ & ‘green’ canopy, a critical element of any urban centre in Queensland, is afforded priority within The Mill, ensuring healthy, thriving canopy trees, now and for future generations.

-This has been enabled by providing optimum growing conditions for trees - provision of 1.2 km of continuous soil trenches (utilizing modular soil cells - Citygreen's Stratavault) and 1.2 km of continuous planting beds.
+University of the Sunshine Coast has been enabled by providing optimum growing conditions for trees - provision of 1.2 km of continuous soil trenches (utilizing modular soil cells - Citygreen's Stratavault) and 1.2 km of continuous planting beds.
 Soil cells are also incorporated within street tree bioretention pits.

 The competing demands of ‘above-ground’ amenity versus ‘below-ground’ infrastructure were ever present throughout the design process, and more so due to the proliferation of services in this primary urban centre, which included smart city and region-wide infrastructure.
 A collaborative & iterative process, in particular with the principal consultant & civil engineer, Advisian, enabled the collective requirements for ‘amenity’ and ‘servicing’ to be met.